Asif-ishfaq-01/CodeAlpha_BasicNetworkSniffer/README.md

 A Python-based network packet sniffer developed using **Scapy** for capturing, analyzing, filtering, and summarizing network traffic.

-The project was developed as part of the **TechBiz Security Internship** and demonstrates practical concepts of network monitoring, packet analysis, protocol identification, DNS/DHCP analysis, payload inspection, traffic filtering, and PCAP file generation.
+The project was developed as part of the **Code Alpha Internship** and demonstrates practical concepts of network monitoring, packet analysis, protocol identification, DNS/DHCP analysis, payload inspection, traffic filtering, and PCAP file generation.